lsulibraries/islandora_content_stats/README.md

 Requirements: islandora, php\_lib, php\_filter

+this module provides automatically run queries that are returned as a form at /data, queries count the number of items with a given content model, and keep count of each collection's content model totals, as well as site wide totals for each content model.

 Queries are stored in the mysql database as 'id', 'coll','cmodel', 'count', and 'timestamp' Admin -> Islandora -> Islandora Utility Modules -> Content Statistics